dougkellermeyer/job-finder/readme.md

 # Job App

-This is an application to assist with the job finding process.
-Check out "Doug Application User Stories" for a more detailed description.
+This is an application to assist with the job search process.

 ## Running

 1. `npm install`
-1. `npm run build`
-1. `npm run serve`
+1. `npm start`
 1. Navigate to the locally hosted server

-* If you've navigated to the locally hosted server and you're not seeing anything, add /#! to your URL.
+* `npm start` will build the application for you and serve it locally
+* If you'd like to build without serving, use `npm build` and `serve` to launch app

+## To Test
+1. `npm test` - runs the Karma server; launch your desired testing browser manually